 - Neuropsychology (Main supervisor: Amy Veenstra, Ph..D.)

-- Endocrinology/ Cystic Fibrosis (Main Supervisors: Kelli Rugless, Psy.D., Adrianne Alpern, Ph.D.)
+- Pulmonary (Main Supervisors: Adrianne Alpern, Ph.D., Marni Nagel, Ph.D.)

 The Oncology rotation involves working with infants, children and teens with many types of cancer and following them throughout their inpatient medical treatment and frequently beyond.
 It is common on the Oncology Rotation to work not only with patients, but also parents, siblings, and even extended family members at times.
 The Oncology intern will work on the Oncology inpatient floor (as well as on an outpatient basis) to assist families with a new diagnosis, address depression, pain management, anticipatory anxiety and noncompliance, and help patients and families maintain hope throughout their treatment.
 Fortunately, the majority of children diagnosed with cancer will survive their illness.
 However, families are also assisted in dealing with issues of loss and grief, as appropriate.
 Some assessment may be included to establish the patient’s baseline cognitive functioning and to follow any cognitive changes after bone marrow transplantation.

-Interns on the Endocrinology/ Cystic Fibrosis rotation work closely with the multi-disciplinary Endocrine team and Cystic Fibrosis (CF) team, with a focus on patients with diabetes and cystic fibrosis.
-Interns will participate in both the Endocrine Clinic and CF clinic, with a variety of health care providers in both clinics, including physicians, nurses, case managers, nutritionists, social workers, respiratory therapists, diabetes nurse educators, and at times rehabilitation therapists and pharmacists.
+Interns on the Pulmonary rotation work closely with the multi-disciplinary Pulmonary team, with a focus on patients with cystic fibrosis (CF) and sleep apnea.
+Interns will participate in both the CF clinic and Sleep Apnea Team clinic, with a variety of health care providers in both clinics, including physicians, nurses, case managers, nutritionists, social workers, respiratory therapists, polysomnography sleep technicians, diabetes nurse educators, and at times rehabilitation therapists and pharmacists.
 Additionally, interns will provide screenings for depression and anxiety for adolescent patients.
 In the CF clinic, interns will also provide screenings for depression and anxiety for parents.
 As the psychological consultant in these clinics, you triage and assess clinic attendees.
 Identified problems have included, coping with new diagnosis or treatment, adherence issues, school issues, and psychological factors affecting the medical condition.
 Interns will also have the opportunity to work with patients with diabetes or CF who are admitted to the hospital for medical exacerbations.
-(Supervisors: Kelli Rugless, Psy.D., Adrianne Alpern, Ph.D.)
+(Supervisors: Adrianne Alpern, Ph.D. and Marni Nagel, Ph.D.)